Fourth cabinet of Khayreddin Ahdab

 A national unity government was formed on 30 October 1937, headed by Khayreddin al-Ahdab, and composed of four National Bloc members and three from the Constitutional Bloc.
 It won the confidence of the parliament with a majority of 56 votes.
-On 8 January 1938, Salim Takla, Majid Arslam and Habib Abou Chahla resigned, so President Émile Eddé replaced them with three Nationals.
+On 8 January 1938, Salim Takla, Majid Arslan and Habib Abou Chahla resigned, so President Émile Eddé replaced them with three Nationals.
 The decision faced opposition from the Constitutionals, and requested re-discussion of the confidence.
 This would lead to the Fifth Cabinet of Khayreddin Ahdab on 13 January.